-A grid reference and back for story I Dropped the Button Box quilt
+I Dropped the Button Box quilt – a Millennium quilt

-A grid reference and back for story I Dropped the Button Box quilt
+I Dropped the Button Box quilt – a Millennium quilt

-It was started in 2000 and completed at the end of 2002 (Yes I did not make the 2001 deadline) The crazy quilt contians all sorts of fabrics, lace, braid, charms, button and souvenirs.
-There are fabrics from friends given to me, or swapped at the time, scraps of costumes I have made and pieces of clothing from family members and friends.
-Since I am a scavenger of all sorts of things many fabrics and trims were sourced in second hand thrift stores and garage sales.
+It was started in 2000 and completed at the end of 2002.
+Yes I did not make the 2001 deadline.
+The crazy quilt contains all sorts of fabrics, lace, braid, charms, button and souvenirs.
+There are fabrics from friends, swapped or gifted, scraps of costumes I have made and clothing from family members and friends.
+Since I am a scavenger of all sorts, many materials were sourced in second hand thrift stores and garage sales.

 Measurements

-I pieced every block first so that I could work out the set of the quilt and since this project needed approximately 800 different fabrics that could sit together I wanted to be sure I had enough fabrics to make it work.
+Using the ‘sew and flip’ or ‘stitch and flip’ method I pieced every block first.
+This was so that I could work out the set of the quilt.
+Also crucially since I needed approximately 800 different fabrics that could sit together happily I wanted to be sure I had enough.
+While I pieced all blocks in one sitting to avoid duplicates, I added the lace, ribbons and braids, tucking their ends into the seams.

-All articles in this series are in the category Crazy quilt details
+All articles in this series can also be found in the Crazy quilting category and the Crazy quilt details category

 2 Comments